The best ways for storing grains and supplements

 These “vault” containers are great – the lids screw on for security and freshness!
 These are the 80lb variety.

 - It may be tempting to get a year’s worth of grain when it goes on sale, but unless you can use it all in a month, it’s not worth it.
 There is a shelf life to grains and supplements, and fresh is better.
-It may seem like a hassle to go to the feed store more often, but your horses will thank you for it.
+It may seem like a hassle to go to the feed store more often, but your horses will thank you.

-- It’s also important to learn what happens to nutrients when you are storing grain.
+- It’s also important to learn what happens to nutrients when storing grain.
 Temperature, moisture, and age are the biggest contributing factors to spoiling grain.
 For example, vitamins A, D, and E are unstable over time, which is why fresh is better.
-Air, light, and even excessive handling also contribute to decreasing nutrient quality.
+Air, light, and excessive handling contribute to decreasing nutrient quality.
 Vitamins B and C are especially sensitive to light.

 Metal bins are rodent-proof – especially if you fully close the lid… And the bag is upcycled to store bailing twine!